datascience-intro/1MS041-2022/index.md

 ### Individual SageMath Jupyter .ipynb lecture Notebooks

-These notebooks are numbered according to which lecture they coincide with
+These notebooks are numbered according to which lecture they coincide with and will be updated after the lectures.
+Before the lecture they can be considered preliminary.

 01. [Probability](01-Probability.md)
 02. [Random Variables](02-Random_Variables.md)